 It’s always important to listen to your body when you exercise, but this is even more important when you are pregnant.
 You should never push your body to the point where it’s uncomfortable.
 If you do, either slow down, take a break or stop.

-Before any exercise, make sure you have comfortable clothes, good shoes, and a supportive sports bra.
+Before any exercise, make sure you have comfortable clothes, a good pair of insoles and shoes, and a supportive sports bra.
 These will help you to stay comfortable, but they’ll also protect you from injuries and strains.

 Check in with Your Doctor